LU-CSML/site_generator/content/contact.md

 weight = 50
 +++

-If you would like to be added to the mailing list please <a href="https://groups.google.com/forum/#!forum/lu-csml">visit here</a> or contact l.rimella@lancaster.ac.uk.
+If you would like to give a talk or be added to the mailing list please contact l.rimella@lancaster.ac.uk.